Support removal best practices for delicate prints

 Clean the print thoroughly.
 I use an ultrasonic and fill the tank with water, then put the model in a ziploc bag with used IPA.
 After that, take out the model and put it in another ziploc of fresh IPA and swish manually.
 I like to use an all-metal ultrasonic instead of the cheaper ones made of plastic.
 I had a cheaper plastic one that eventually shook itself to pieces after only 2 months, so I definitely don’t recommend that route even if you want to save money.

 Let dry for at least 1 hour.
 More is fine too (sometimes I left it for over a day), but it needs to be thoroughly dry and not sticky or tacky on the surface.
 If it’s sticky even after several hours, it needs more cleaning.

 Fill a container with tap-hot water and dunk the model in the water until it feels soft and bendy.
 Don’t put this water down the drain!
 You should expose it to UV because it might have resin residue in it.

 If there aren’t any delicate details on your model, you can gently peel the supports off.
 If there is anything thin or detailed, you should use a fresh scalpel knife to slice through the contact points of the supports on those parts, because pulling may break them or cause pitting.
 If you’re anal retentive like me, you slice all the supports off one-by-one, because this will give you the absolute best results.
 It’s OK to leave a bit of a nub on there, but not good to cut into the model.

 Use small diamond files to carefully file off any nubs left over from the supports.
 You can do this while it is damp so the dust doesn’t go into the air.
 It goes without saying, don’t inhale the resin dust.

-If your print is nice and smooth, then this method of support removal will leave very little surface imperfections.
+If your print is nice and smooth (read my other post on How to Get Smooth 3D Prints), then this method of support removal will leave very little surface imperfections.